Lead Magnets: The What, Why and How

 When thinking about creating your lead magnet here are a few more things to consider.

 It should be simple and easy to use.
 A long or complicated document will probably end up unread.
-And if you have to provide a manual on how to use your lead magnet it’s definitely not the right thing to make into a lead magnet, and might be better as a training session instead.
+And if you have to provide a manual on how to use your lead magnet it’s definitely not the right thing to make into a lead magnet.
+Instead, this may be better as a training session or course.

 Think about how you’re solving your client’s pain point.
 Is it immediately actionable and does it give a quick win?
 Does it actually help, rather than just being a sales document?